-Can I use a fee waiver for score reports?
+Can I use a fee waiver for sending my score?

 Yes.
 If you have a fee waiver, you can send as many scores as you want—for free.
 Even if you didn't register for the test using a fee waiver, if you are eligible for a fee waiver and get one afterward, you can use it to send scores for free.

 Each time you register to take the SAT on a weekend, you can send your score to up to four organizations for free.
 You can designate your score recipients at the time you register or any time until you take the test.
 You also have until nine days after the test to use your free score sends.
 After that, there's a fee.

 If you take the SAT during the week at your school, you must choose your free score sends during exam setup or within three days after testing, as instructed by your school.
 To make or change your selections within those three days, use your sign-in ticket from this test to sign in to Bluebook™.
 Then go to My Tests Past where this test will be listed and click SAT Score Sends.